pisv/gethandly.wiki-playground/Step-Two.md

 for this step of the running example is available in the [Step Two repository](https://github.com/pisv/gethandly.2nd).

-As usual, we begin by defining the interfaces for the new model elements in the package:
+As usual, we begin by defining the interfaces for the new model elements in the package

-`org.eclipse.handly.examples.basic.ui.model`
+    org.eclipse.handly.examples.basic.ui.model

 of the

-`org.eclipse.handly.examples.basic.ui`
+    org.eclipse.handly.examples.basic.ui

 bundle.
 We will make these interfaces extend the relevant 'extension interfaces' such as `IElementExtension`, `ISourceElementExension`, and `ISourceFileExtension`